jonnytiscareno/BoredomManager/boredom_manager/README.md

 ## To do

-1. Allow users to customize their profiles
+1. create button to homepage (header)
+1. hyperlink activities?
-   - add username
+1. add username to profiles
-   - add dummy users & activities to seed file
+1. add dummy users & activities to seed file
-   - how to use foreign keys?
+1. flash successful saving of location

+1. misc
-   - joint associations?
+  - before_action :authenticate_trainer!
   - what was the point of @trainer = Trainer.find(params[:id])?
-   - hyperlink activities
-   - what is the arrow in rails?
+  - what is the arrow in rails? ; what is the @ symbol ding?
-   - flash successful saving of location

-1. other
-	- before_action :authenticate_trainer!

-1. front end styling - Bootstrap framework? / where to include ess
+1. front end styling - Bootstrap framework? / where to include css
 1. for each unique activity page have option to upload pictures: see paperclip gem (https://www.youtube.com/watch?v=Z5W-Y3aROVE)